 Chelsea Cloisters, 87 Sloane Avenue SW3 3DW; 020 7581 3355

-Many come to this secret Chelsea drinking den for the 1920s-themed experience – step through a clandestine entrance to find an intimate, plush-red speakeasy adorned with old paintings and antique lights, bar stools and stuffed animal heads – but, great character aside, the real reason to come is for the killer cocktails.
-The excellent bartenders can hustle you up a fresh concoction using herbs from the bar’s own garden, or try absinthe poured over sugar cubes for a instant fix.
+Many come to this secret Chelsea drinking den for the 1920s-themed experience – step through a clandestine entrance to find an intimate, plush-red speakeasy adorned with old paintings and antique lights, bar stools and stuffed animal heads – but, great character aside, the real reason to come is for the killer cocktails and extensive selection of craft beers.
+The excellent bartenders can hustle you up a fresh concoction using herbs from the bar’s own garden, or try absinthe poured over sugar cubes for an instant fix.
 For groups, there are sharing beverages like The Mad Hatter (Russian Standard vodka, spiced berries and apple, topped with Prosecco) and cocktails served from large teapots.
 The Perique Tobacco cocktails are outstanding: the most expensive at £20 is Smoke Screen, which is made with Perique Tobacco liqueur, Dewar’s 18 Y. O. Scotch whisky, Angostura bitters, orange and sugar, served in a Dewar’s Signature box filled with apple-scented tobacco and chocolates or cheese and honey.

 35B Kensington High Street, Kensington W8 5EB